TS156A - Detector Vevor - Free user manual and instructions

 - Do not pull the search coil cable with force.

-- When you turn a knob, do not apply excessive force.
+- When turning a knob, do not apply excessive force.

 WARNING

-Any metal detector may discover underground power lines, explosives or other items which when struck could cause personal injury.
-When searching for me observe these precautions:
+Any metal detector may discover underground power lines, explosives, or other items which, when struck, could cause personal injury.
+When searching for metal, observe these precautions:

-- Do not search in an area where you believe there may be shallowly buri underground electric lines or pipes.
+- Do not search in an area where you believe there may be shallowly buried underground electric lines or pipes.

-- Avoid striking any line known to be or suspected to be carrying electrical
+- Avoid striking any line known to be or suspected of carrying electrical current.

 - Do not disturb any pipeline, particularly if it could be carrying flammable liquid.

-- Use reasonable caution when digging toward any target, particularly in area where you are uncertain of underground conditions.
+- Use reasonable caution when digging toward any target, particularly in areas where you are uncertain of underground conditions.

 DECLARATION

-- Our company will not take the other responsibilities for any loss.
+- Our company will not take any other responsibilities for any loss.

 ACCESSORIES